2004 24 Hours of Le Mans: Morning to early afternoon

 Pirro's Champion Audi was fifth early in the morning but fell behind Martin Short's No. 6 Rollcentre Dallara SP1 car owing to an eight-minute brake disc change.
 The No. 17 Pescarolo vehicle passed Enge for eighth overall.
-IIntersport's Clint Field picked up a right-rear puncture, causing the No. 31 Lola to spin out of the Ford Curves before entering the pit lane.
+Intersport's Clint Field picked up a right-rear puncture, causing the No. 31 Lola to spin out of the Ford Curves before entering the pit lane.
 He was able to return to the pit lane for a replacement wheel, and the Lola maintained its lead in LMP2.
 Short's No. 6 Dallara was hit from behind by Bourdais' No. 17 Pescarolo entry while lapping the car after the Dunlop Curve and beached in a gravel trap before the end of the 15th hour.
 Short was extricated from the gravel by trackside equipment and continued in fourth place.
 Davies' No. 88 Audi Sport UK R8 returned to the garage for seven minutes to correct a handling imbalance caused by a seized rear suspension pushrod bearing, promoting Capello's Team Goh car to the lead.
 Short's No. 6 Dallara car, which lost fourth to the Champion Audi, suffered a left-rear suspension failure in the Karting Esses.
 The car spun 360 degrees before crashing broadside into a tyre barrier at high speed.
 Short was unharmed, but the car was damaged and was retired.

-At this point, Davies set the race's fastest lap at 3 minutes and 34.264 seconds to lower Capello's lead.
+At this point, Davies set the race's fastest lap at 3:34.264 to lower Capello's lead.
 Comas maintained third place by driving the No. 17 Pescarolo car into the pit lane for engine repairs.
 Pirro, in fourth, ran straight at the Mulsanne Corner and beached the Champion Audi R8 in a gravel trap.
 He recovered with the help of marshals, made a pit stop for new tyres, and Lehto relieved him.
 Capello, the race leader, soon locked his tyres and ran through the second Mulsanne Chicane.
 He drove the Team Goh Audi into the pit lane due to a heavily flat spotted tyre disintegrating and Kristensen took over the No. 5 car.
 Tréluyer's No. 17 Pescarolo 60 car launched over a kerb at a Mulsanne Chicane, and a subsequent crash into the barrier dropped him to third behind Lehto's Champion Audi R8.
 Enge's No. 66 Prodrive Ferrari was leading the LMGTS category by five laps when its front-left wheel bearing seized in the Dunlop Chicane, damaging the front splitter.
-The car was returned to the garage, giving Beretta's No. 64 Corvette the class lead.Davies spun the No. 88 Audi Sport UK R8 at the Dunlop Chicane, but the error cost him little time.
+The car was returned to the garage, giving Beretta's No. 64 Corvette the class lead.
+Davies spun the No. 88 Audi Sport UK R8 at the Dunlop Chicane, but the error cost him little time.
 Further down the order, the No. 85 Freisinger Porsche suffered an oil feed problem, allowing White Lightning to take the lead of LMGT.